 Some exceptional sales leaders and reps have seen things that changed their minds about their current companies.
 Some organizations are not handling the downturn well and are giving top reps plenty of reasons to explore new opportunities.
 Internal changes, layoffs, and lack of direction can also drive talented salespeople to consider other organizations.

 3. Hiring right is an investment in your future revenue.

-In any market, 100% of top salespeople are profitable, which makes them free.
-It’s easy to prove out the ROI.
+In any market, 100% of top salespeople are profitable, which makes them accessible.
+So it’s easy to prove the ROI.

 4. It is a great time to pick off your competitors’ top sales talent.